That should be the title about how how Americans can’t afford an $1000 expense.

 I know some people will say that I’m a homer.

-I'm fine with explaining cheating itself to my kids.
-I was Mark McGwire's biggest fan.
-I may one of the biggest baseball card collections of him in New England... but I stopped collecting in 1993.
+I’m fine with explaining cheating itself to my kids.
+I was Mark McGwire’s biggest fan.
+I may have one of the biggest baseball card collections of him in New England… but I stopped collecting cards in 1993.
 This was long before the home run records or steroids.
+I have no problems acknowledging that he used steroids.
+(If he did.
+I am not sure if he ever admitted to it or not or whether he was guilty of it.
+Honestly, steroids in baseball in the 90s is something that I’ve come to accept as a general circumstance for the sport).

-I can't explain a ruling based on the lack of evidence...
-I can't explain how we penalize someone for what they were "generally aware of" when there is no definitive truth that it happened.
+I can’t explain a ruling based on the lack of evidence… it goes against the entire United States judicial system.
+I can’t explain how we penalize someone for what they were “generally aware of” when there is no definitive truth that being aware of something actually happened.
+It’s a lot like a landlord being found guilty of being generally aware that ghosts are haunting a tenants house, without there ever being complaint.

 I have no answers when they ask: